MichaelIan007/John-Cretien_Rebuild-Project/README.md

 Duplicate Live Link: https://michaelian007.github.io/jon-chretien/

 Technology information used:
 -HTML
 -CSS
 -gitbash

 How to view project:
 -Install Gitbash
 -Run Gitbash
 -Copy github repository link
 -Type into Gitbash command = git clone
 -Right click and click paste to paste the link
--Press enter
+-Press Enter
--Allow a moment for the repository to be copied to your local desktop -Once done, open folder
+-Allow a moment for the repository to be copied to your local desktop
+-Once done, open folder
 -Click on index.html

 I have done some updating as needed and corrected a few mistakes that I have made, also spelling errors.